Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 Thus, marketing efforts developed by port authorities are increasingly complex and require the commitment of specialized and highly qualified managers.

 2. Marketing Objectives and Actions

 The first three refer to business-to-business relations.
 Another objective resides in business-to-community relationships.
 The fifth refers to the port relations with institutions and their administrators.
 These marketing objectives are mutually linked, whereas marketing actions are often required to support each other for achieving objectives that, despite appearances, are not stand-alone.

-With marketing objectives closely interconnected, the interplays developed between port authorities and major stakeholders might have further implications comparing to what their geographic and functional positioning would imply.
+With marketing objectives closely interconnected, the interplays developed between port authorities and major stakeholders might have further implications compared to what their geographic and functional positioning might imply.
 A port authority may generate cross-fertilization effects that materialize due to the synergies and economies of scope in committing resources and capabilities to marketing actions.
 At the same time, any given stakeholder might be involved as a co-creator in marketing actions.

 3. Increasing Customer Loyalty

 Despite the best of intentions and efforts when developing relationships, customers may defect to other ports.
 The main reasons behind this change in port choice are related to inadequate service or often just the impression of being treated with indifference.
 Retaining or reclaiming customers can be accomplished through a number of complementary strategies.